thoughtfulbloke/letter2ed/README.md

   presentation rather than the method, but it is still a practical benefit.

-While the existence of centuries of mortality measurement does not directly address if New Zealand medical professionals are aware that best practice mortality calculations recognise that people of different ages die at different rates when using the publicly available Our World in Data graphs in media pieces, it does establish that there is an established methodology (not mentioned in Gibson’s article) underpinning claims of New Zealand's negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
+While the existence of centuries of mortality measurement (not mentioned in Gibson’s article) does not directly address if New Zealand medical professionals are aware that best practice mortality calculations recognise that people of different ages die at different rates when using the publicly available Our World in Data graphs in media pieces, it does establish that there is an established methodology, not mentioned in Gibson’s article, underpinning claims of New Zealand’s negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
 We can check if New Zealand medical professionals are aware of this by asking them: *“the key point being any comparisons both within country (over time) or between countries should be age standardised to provide the most accurate picture possible (and of course be based on high quality and complete underlying deaths data which we can say NZ’s are!)”*(Ashley Bloomfield) [^6]

 ## Age Standardised Mortality Review